 Your Company's Hospital also runs Pradhan Mantri Bharatiya JanAushadhi Store a Fairprice shop within the premises of Hospital.

 WIPS NLCIL chapter was formed in the year 1990 and is a Corporate Life member in SCOPEsince 1990.The strength of women employees in your Company as on 31st March 2019 stood at1004 constituting 7.46% of Company's human resource.
 Various programmes / projectsundertaken by WIPS during the year 2018-19 were:

 Swachh Pakhwada programme

 Your Company is taking pioneering efforts in the industrial safety area.
 Central SafetyWing conducts Risk Assessment and Safety Audit for Thermal Power Stations & Minesperiodically by engaging accredited external agencies.
 The recommendations submitted bythe said agencies are being implemented with a focus to achieve 'Zero' harm at Unit Level.

 Safety related trainings like Basic Refresher on-the-job Job related briefing etc.are being imparted to all sections of employees in well-designed training centres likeGroup Vocational Training Centre in Mines Power Station Training Centre and Learning& Development Centre.
 On this extensive training of various kinds there is aconsiderable increase in the level of safety awareness among the employees and contractworkers.

 Environmental Management & Sustainable Development Projects

-Your Company continues to plant trees in order to maintain the green belt and so farover 20 million trees have been planted in and around Neyveli Township and productionunits which helps in maintaining cleanenvironment dust suppression noise control lowering the atmospheric temperature andmaintaining ecological balance.
+In order to maintain the green belt your Company continues to plant extensive trees inand around Neyveli Township and production Units which helps in maintaining cleanenvironment dust suppression noise control lowering the atmospheric temperature andmaintaining ecological balance.